 Consider More Advanced Technology

 Still confused over where to hunt?
 Then try a trail cam – a waterproof digital camera connected to a motion sensor.
 When the sensor detects motion, it snaps pictures, allowing you to see what kind of action there is.
-The data you get off these will be telling – even some areas that are heavily tracked may not have seen deer come through there in a while, and there’s nothing as dull as sitting up in a tree stand watching a game trail that’s devoid of life.
-Keep in mind that setting up a few trail cams and then going home to a roaring fire and a hot cup of coffee is better time spent than stubbornly freezing in a tree stand waiting for deer that will never come.
+The data you get will be telling – even some areas that are heavily tracked may not have seen deer come through there in a while.
+There’s nothing as dull as sitting up in a tree stand watching a game trail that’s devoid of life.
+Setting up a few trail cams and then going home to a roaring fire and a hot cup of coffee is better time spent than stubbornly freezing in a tree stand waiting for deer that will never come.

-Once the light has started to break out over the horizon, you have the option to bring out a deer call, scent or antlers in an attempt to lure deer to your location.
+Once the light has started to break, you have the option to bring out a deer call, scent or antlers in an attempt to lure deer to your location.
 Many hunters prefer not to use this option in favor of just waiting for a deer to pass by, so it’s up to you.

-This part of the hunt requires great patience, as you might have to go several hours without sight of a deer.
+This part of the hunt requires great patience.
+You might have to go several hours without sight of a deer.
 You have to keep your eyes and ears attentive at your surroundings, and your rifle or bow at the ready.
-If it’s early morning, it can also be very cold, and your blind isn’t going to be much of a shelter.
+If it’s early morning, it can be very cold.
+Your blind isn’t going to be much of a shelter.
 Bring a small camp stove if necessary.

 If you don’t see anything for the next several hours, don’t feel disheartened.
 You can come back to the same location a few hours before sunset and try again.

 Being patient for deer in this manner, however, is usually more effective than setting out and trying to flush them out.
-The reason for this is because setting up a blind and waiting for your prey in a heavily deer-populated area means that you get to ambush the deer when they least expect it.
+Setting up a blind and waiting for your prey in a heavily deer-populated area means that you get to ambush the deer when they least expect it.

 If you attempt to traverse the countryside and flush them out, you’ll be the one who’s caught off-guard.